The M.B.A. Curriculum

 In some schools, students may be offered the individual option of taking a course on a Pass/Fail or Credit/D/Fail basis.
 SOM students are not permitted to elect such an option.

 Students are not permitted to enroll in courses outside Yale University.
-Furthermore, no credit will be given by the School for any course taken outside Yale University during the period of the student’s enrollment in the M.B.A. program.
+Furthermore, with the exception of approved courses taken as part of the International Exchange, no credit will be given by the School for any course taken outside Yale University during the period of the student’s enrollment in the M.B.A. program.

 The credit to be awarded for courses offered by Yale College, the Graduate School of Arts and Sciences, or by one of the other professional schools at Yale will be determined by the registrar, in consultation with the assistant dean.
 Courses offered by Yale College and the Graduate School typically carry 4 units of credit at SOM.
 Enrollment in an undergraduate course for M.B.A. credit typically requires additional work for the course.